 A simple yet powerful way to recognize employees is through personalized messages of appreciation.
 Whether it’s a handwritten note, an email, or a thoughtful message from leadership, this gesture demonstrates that an employee’s contributions are truly valued.

 Specific, personal recognition is best, with a description of what the employee did well and how well it benefited the team or organization.
 Timing is also important; recognition sooner after the fact will be more effective.
-Expanding appreciation and recognition to include peer-to-peer messages can add to the strength of a culture of appreciation and recognition in the organization.
+Expanding appreciation and recognition to include peer-to-peer messages can enhance the strength of a culture of appreciation and recognition within the organization.

 2. Acknowledging Employees in Public Forums